aws-cloudops/aws-cloudops/docs/introduction/index.md

 combination of technical skills, practical experience, and soft skills.
 We created the Silver Lining program to address each of these:

-## Learn Cloud Platforms
+## Technical Skills
+### Learn AWS
-Familiarize yourself with popular cloud platforms such as Amazon Web Services (AWS) -- understand the core services (such as EC2), how the platform is structured, and how servces are priced.
+Familiarize yourself with popular cloud platforms such as Amazon Web Services (AWS) -- understand the core services (such as EC2), how the platform is structured, and how services are priced.
+See our [Learning Roadmap](http://localhost:3000/docs/getting_started/learning_roadmap)

-## Gain Technical Skills
-Networking: Understand basic networking concepts like IP addressing, routing, subnetting, and DNS.
+* Fundamentals: Operating Systems, Storage, Networking: Understand basic networking concepts like IP addressing, routing, subnetting, and DNS.
-Operating Systems: Have a good grasp of Linux and Windows operating systems.
+* Cloud Administration: AWS-specific skills
-Scripting and Automation: Learn scripting languages like Python or PowerShell to automate tasks and manage cloud resources.
+* Scripting and Automation: Learn scripting languages like Python or PowerShell to automate tasks and manage cloud resources.
-Virtualization: Understand virtualization concepts and technologies like VMware, Docker, and Kubernetes.

-## Get Certified
+### Get Certified
 Consider pursuing certifications relevant to cloud computing, such as:
 * AWS Certified Cloud Practitioner
 * AWS SysOps Administrator
 * AWS Associate Solutions Architect

+## Practical Experience
-## Hands-On Practice
+### Hands-On Practice
 Set up your own cloud environment (using free tiers if available) and practice deploying and managing various services.
 Work on projects that simulate real-world scenarios to gain practical experience.

-## Troubleshooting Skills
+### Troubleshooting Skills
 Develop problem-solving and troubleshooting skills.
 Practice diagnosing and resolving common issues that may arise in a cloud environment.

-## Soft Skills Development
+## Soft Skills
 ### Communication
 Develop strong communication skills, both verbal and written, as you'll often need to interact with customers or team members.

-### Customer Service
+### Customer Focus
-Understand the importance of providing excellent customer service and how to effectively manage customer expectations.
+Understand the importance of delighting customers and how to effectively manage customer expectations.

 ### Collaboration
 Learn to work effectively in a team environment, collaborating with colleagues to solve problems and achieve common goals.

 ### Stay Updated
 Cloud technology is rapidly evolving, so stay updated with the latest trends, best practices, and new services introduced by cloud providers.
 Follow industry blogs, attend webinars, and participate in relevant online communities.

-## Gain Experience
+## Gain Experience and Build Your Portfolio
 Your portfolio includes not only your resume, but also your GitHb repos, YouTube videos, speaking engagements, and blog posts.
 Consider internships, freelance projects, Meetup groups, or volunteer work to gain practical experience and build your portfolio.

-## Networking
+### Networking
 Attend industry events, meetups, and conferences to network with professionals already working in the field.
 Networking can help you learn from others' experiences and potentially uncover job opportunities.

-## Continuous Learning
+### Continuous Learning
 Make learning a habit.
 Cloud computing is a dynamic field, and continuous learning is essential to stay relevant and advance your career.

 By following these steps and staying dedicated to your learning journey, you'll be well-equipped to land an entry-level job as a cloud support engineer.